History of East Pakistan: Bengali language movement

 One of the most divisive issues confronting Pakistan in its infancy was the question of what the official language of the new state was to be.
-Mohammad Ali Jinnah yielded to the demands of refugees from the Indian states of Bihar and Uttar Pradesh, who insisted that Urdu be Pakistan's official language.
-Speakers of the languages of West Pakistan (Punjabi, Sindhi, Pushtu, and Baluchi) were upset that their languages were given second-class status.
+Muhammad Ali Jinnah yielded to the demands of refugees from the Indian states of Bihar and Uttar Pradesh, who insisted that Urdu be Pakistan's official language, as the language's central role in assertion of Muslim identity had been solidified since the Hindi-Urdu controversy.
+Speakers of the languages of West Pakistan (Punjabi, Sindhi, Pashto, and Baluchi) were upset that their languages were given second-class status.
 In East Pakistan, the dissatisfaction quickly turned to violence.
 The Bengalis of East Pakistan constituted a majority (an estimated 54%) of Pakistan's entire population.
-Their language, Bengali, like Urdu, belongs to the Indo-Aryan language family, but the two languages have different scripts and literary traditions.
+Their language, Bengali, like Urdu, belongs to the Indo-Aryan language family, but the two languages have different scripts (Bengali being written in the Brahmic Bengali-Assamese script while Urdu using the Perso-Arabic Nastaliq script) and literary traditions.
+The unpopular proposal of Education Minister Fazlur Rahman of writing Bengali in the Nastaliq script as a compromise was seen as a step of Islamisation by the East Bengali masses.
+Nevertheless, adult education centres were opened in East Pakistan to train Bengalis into learning their mother tongue devoid of Sanskrit loanwords (which were condemned as kafir influence) & written in Nastaliq script.

 Jinnah visited East Pakistan on only one occasion after independence, shortly before his death in 1948.
-Speaking in Dhaka to a throng of over 300,000 on March 21, 1948, he announced that, "Without one state language, no nation can remain tied up solidly together and function."
+Speaking in Dhaka to a throng of over 300,000 on March 21, 1948, he announced that, "Without one state language, no nation can remain tied up solidly together and function".
 Jinnah's views were not accepted by most East Pakistanis.

+On 27 January 1952, Khwaja Nazimuddin unilaterally declared on his speech at Dhaka's Paltan Maidan that the government of Pakistan had decided to make Urdu as the sole national language & that in future the government would encourage the imposition of the Nastaliq script for writing Bengali.
+The speech, although delivered in Bengali, was reportedly written in the Nastaliq script, since Nazimuddin, being a scion of the Dhaka's Nawab family, couldn't read, write or speak Bengali.
+All of Nazimuddin's close confidants like the Chief Minister Nurul Amin, East Pakistan Muslim League general secretary Yusuf Ali Chowdhury & Chief Secretary Aziz Ahmed were shocked at this declaration.
+This sparked of widespread demonstrations in East Bengal.
 On February 21, 1952, a demonstration was carried out in Dhaka in which students demanded equal status for Bengali.
-The police reacted by firing on the crowd and killing many students, most of whom remain unidentified to this day.
-(A memorial, the Shaheed Minar, was built later to commemorate the martyrs of the language movement.)
+The police reacted by firing on the crowd and killing many students, most of whom remain unidentified to this day (a memorial, the Shaheed Minar, was built later to commemorate the martyrs of the language movement).
 Two years after the incident, Bengali agitation effectively forced the National Assembly to designate "Urdu and Bengali and such other languages as may be declared" to be the official languages of Pakistan.